 I grew up on Long Island, NY and there was a pond at the end of our block.
-Fishing was how a bunch of us and my best friend and I spent most of our days.
+Fishing was how my best friend and I spent most of our days.

 But it wasn't just the fish.
-I was curious about the ducks that lived there and I watched tadpoles grow and mature into frogs.
+I was curious about the ducks that lived there.
+I also watched tadpoles grow and mature into frogs.
 I learned about darning needles and dragon flies and so much more.

 I was surrounded by nature.
 And then in my senior year of High School, I took an advanced biology course.

-In one of our units we observed and made drawings every day of fertilized eggs while they developed.
-We had cut off part of the shell and glued a piece of glass over so we could watch the daily changes.
+In one of our units we observed and made drawings every day of a fertilized chicken egg while it developed.
+We had cut away part of the shell and glued a piece of glass over so we could watch the daily changes.